Demo mode · boardroom-ready walkthrough

 Case typeMedical necessity denial

-Primary diagnosisOropharyngeal squamous cell carcinoma (head and neck)
+Primary diagnosisOropharyngeal squamous cell carcinoma (C10.9)

-Dates of service04/08/2026 – 05/21/2026
+Dates of service01/27/2026 – 03/11/2026

-Denied servicesIMRT treatment planning + definitive IMRT delivery course
+Denied servicesIMRT treatment planning (CPT 77301) + definitive IMRT delivery (CPT 77385 × 33)

 Primary evidence setRO consult, physician order, simulation note, inverse plan, DVH, dose / fraction schedule, auth trace, claim timeline